swharden/HHSharp/README.md

 ![](dev/screenshot.png)

-Although HHSharp's neuron model ([HHModel.cs](src/HHSharp/HHModel.cs)) can be interacted with directly, a higher-level real-time simulator ([Simulator.cs](src/HHSharp/Simulator.cs)) is available which is designed to challenge the model neuron with complex currents _in real time_, and is capable of dynamically generating random stimulii such as spontaneous excitatory post-synaptic currents (sEPSCs).
+Although HHSharp's neuron model ([HHModel.cs](src/HHSharp/HHModel.cs)) can be interacted with directly, a higher-level real-time simulator ([Simulator.cs](src/HHSharp/Simulator.cs)) is available which is designed to challenge the model neuron with complex currents _in real time_, and is capable of dynamically generating random stimuli such as spontaneous excitatory post-synaptic currents (sEPSCs).
 Since the real-time simulator uses parallel-processing, it does not slow down GUI interactions.

 ![](dev/screenshot-sEPSCs.gif)